01633 244233 Contact us

 One of the key objectives is to seek greater transparency and accountability of the events that impacted, not only those who sadly died in Wales, but the families they have left behind.

-We have instructed a team of Wales and London based barristers who are highly specialised in English and Welsh law and policy (and public inquiry work).
+We instructed a team of Wales and London based barristers who are highly specialised in English and Welsh law and policy (and public inquiry work).

 Contact Us